iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/5sem/theory_of_mechanism_and_machine.md

-## Syllabus

-**THEORY OF MECHANISM AND MACHINE**

-**Course Objective**

-To make students understand the different mechanisms used in devices or machines, and enable them to perform complete analysis of mechanisms (including linkages, gears, gear trains, cams, and followers).
-To provide students with basic concepts of dynamic response analysis of mechanisms and their vibratory response.

-### **Syllabus**

 1. **Introduction to linkage and mechanisms (4 hours)**
     * Introduction to the study of mechanisms, mobility, degree of freedom
     * Mechanism configuration, linkages, chains, inversions